bluesky-social/pds/README.md

 Welcome to the repository for the official Bluesky PDS (Personal Data Server).
 This repository includes container images and documentation designed to assist technical people with self-hosting a Bluesky PDS.

-We're testing federation in a separate sandbox network.
-Checkout [SANDBOX.md](https://github.com/bluesky-social/pds/blob/main/SANDBOX.md) for an overview of the sandbox network.

-We do not currently support PDS federation on the production network.

 ## FAQ

 ### What is Bluesky?